opentelekomcloud-blueprints/tosca-tutorials/tutorials/Basic_Lifecycle.md

 Notice:
 * We use `attributes` to define output result of the python node.
-* We use `get_operation_output` to get output from an interface implementation.
+* We use `get_operation_output` to get output from an interface implementation (e.g., `create`).

-In this example, the python node outputs `resolvedOutput1`.
-Its value is set from the variable `myVar1` of the `create` interface.
+In the above example, the python node outputs `resolvedOutput1`.
+It is the global variable `myVar1` of the `create` interface.
 In particular, `myVar1` is an environment variable set in the python script of the `create` interface as
 follows:

 ```python